Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 - F11: User can view their tasks on a calendar
     - R1: The system will present the user with a calendar grid view of their upcoming and past due tasks.
     - R2: the system will support the Gregorian calendar format.

+### Milestone Demo 4 [Detailed Pet Interactions & Task Reminders]

+- F12: User experience and design improvement
+    - R1: More pets are available at pet selection.
+    - R2: Styling is consistent throughout all pages of the site.

+- F13: Easter Eggs
+    - R1: Each pet type has its own starting bio.
+    - R2: Pet's unit of measurement for weight changes randomly.